New passport programs speed travelers through passport control

 Another big bonus for Global Entry members is that they are automatically members of TSA’s Precheck program with their own dedicated line through airport security across the country and the ability to go through security without the full body scanner, with shoes on, and with computers left in bags.
 It is almost like the old days.

-2. Sign up for Mobile Passport.
-This new program, based on a smartphone app, is now in place at 25 airports and three cruise port.
+This new Mobile Passport program, based on a smartphone app, is in place at 26 airports and three cruise ports.
 The app is sponsored by the CBP and by Airport Councils International (an airport association).

 Currently, the app works at the following airports as of the day of publication — Atlanta, Baltimore, Boston, Chicago, Dallas, Denver, Fort Lauderdale, Houston, Houston Hobby, Los Angeles, Miami, Minneapolis, New York, Newark, Orlando, Phoenix, Raleigh Durham, Sacramento, San Diego, San Francisco, San José, Seattle, Tampa and Washington Dulles.
 The updated list can be found on the website as well.